My Kids are Bored | Creating Space and Support for Unstructured Play

 Disclosure- Links in this post may be affiliate links.
 If you click through and make a purchase, I earn a commission at no additional cost to you.
 Unless noted, if I am reviewing a product, I have been compensated for my time.
 I write honest reviews.
 They are not required to be positive.
 I only recommend the resources we love and use.

 Hello, summer or a break from school.
 Hello, unstructured free time.
 Are your kids a friend or a foe regarding less structure?
 For some of us, schedule-free days are the best.
-For others, a feeling of unease quickly sets in when we don’t know what to do with ourselves and feel the B-word, BORED!
+For others, a feeling of unease quickly sets in when we don’t know what to do with ourselves, and we feel the B-word: BORED!

 Breaks and boredom can also make us adults uneasy.